Protect Yourself from Litigation due to Unexpected Python License Agreements

 The License Classifier

 A “trove classifier” helps categorize and describe each package released.
-They can be used to state what a package does, who its directed towards, and various metadata points like framework, language, and license.
+They can be used to state what a package does, who it’s directed towards, and various metadata points like framework, language, and license.

-License has several classifiers available, for example:
+The license has several classifiers available, for example:

 - License :: OSI Approved :: Apache Software License